 We accept translations so long as the translator has obtained permissions from the author.
 Our guidelines for translations are the same as those for other genres.
 We especially encourage translations of poetry to include the departing language in their submission.
-We have native speakers of and artists who work with the following languages on our editorial board: Spanish, Italian, Belarusian, and Russian.
-We are, thus, especially well-suited to evaluate translations from these languages, though we accept translations from any language (but do know that the faculties of our editorial board may, perhaps, limit our ability to evaluate your work as fully as we may like to).
+We have native speakers of and artists who work with the following languages on our editorial board: Spanish, Italian, French, Hindi, and Russian.
+We are, thus, especially well-suited to evaluate translations from these languages, though we accept translations from any language.

 We occasionally publish creative work online.
 If you would like your work to be considered for The Columbia Review Online as well as print publication, please indicate so in the cover letter and we will distribute your submission to both the print and online staff.

-We are open to submissions January 1 – April 1 and September 1 – November 1.
+We are open to submissions January 1 – April 1 (extended to April 15 in spring 2020) and September 1 – November 1.
 Any submissions received outside of these dates will be deleted unread.

 If you would like to review for The Columbia Review, please send an outline (no more than 600 words) or a complete review (no more than 1500 words) to TheColumbiaReview@gmail.com and firstname.lastname@example.org with “Review Submission” in the subject line.
 All reviews are subject to editing by the Web Editor and Editorial Board, and the Web Editor is happy to work with reviewers throughout the process.